fakeperson12312/VNC-RDP-guide/README.md

 default username is docker and password is nonexistant, as in N/A like it doesn't exist.

 After that it's pretty simple, just a windows operating system.
 You can rdp to it for a better connection, but for the web, just use the client that's provided.
+For some reason I can set the cores to 4 on a 2-core vm, so idk what's up with that but you still can.